2 Moves By Trump This Past Week Could Reshape U.S. Health Insurance In Big Ways

 "These people coming in will be employer-sponsored, they'll have steady jobs," Barkett notes, and will likely stick with coverage longer than those typically in the individual market.

-Currently, about 17 million people buy their own health insurance, with about 10 million of those using federal or state ACA marketplaces to do so.
-The others buy private plans through brokers.
+Currently, about 14.4 million people buy their own insurance, with about 10.6 million of those using federal or state ACA marketplaces.
+The others buy private plans through insurance brokers.

 Trump's proposed rule won't be finalized for months, but it could result in new options by 2020.